yoelplutchok/nyc-asthma-failure-map/docs/FINDINGS.md

 ### Key Observations:
 - **East New York** has the lowest specialist access in the city (0.39 per 10,000), essentially 2 specialists for 51,000 children
-- **High Bridge - Morrisania** has the highest ER rate (287.9)—more than double the citywide average
+- **High Bridge - Morrisania** has the highest ER rate (287.9), more than double the citywide average
-- All failure zones are in the **Bronx or Brooklyn**—none in Manhattan, Queens, or Staten Island
+- All failure zones are in the **Bronx or Brooklyn**, none in Manhattan, Queens, or Staten Island

 ---